 All toner cartridges should be recycled through the vendor with whom you purchase the cartridges.
-This is typically done in three ways:
+This is typically done in two ways:

-- A telephone call to the vendor requesting a pick up. - A monthly email from the vendor, inquiring if there are any used cartridges for pick up. - Mailing the cartridges back to the vendor with an address label supplied by the vendor.
+- A telephone call to the vendor requesting a pick up.
+This applies if you have fewer than 6 toner cartridges in one carton.
+The toner will be picked up at the time of their next delivery. - Mailing the cartridges back to the vendor with an address label supplied by the vendor.
+This applies to at least 6 toner cartridges in one carton.

-The County of Ventura has a new toner cartridge vendor- Onestop.
+The County of Ventura now uses Staples to purchase refurbished toner cartridges.
 This company supplies 100 percent green, refurbished toners.
 If they pick them up for recycling, nothing goes to a landfill!